AI Coding Tool Cost Monitoring

 Monitor spend across AI developer tools — Cursor, Claude Code, GitHub Copilot, and Actions — in one engineering cost view.

 StackSpend monitors AI coding tool costs across Cursor, Claude Code, GitHub Copilot, and GitHub Actions in one view.
 Track per-team and per-user spend, catch seat and usage growth early, and get daily signals and anomaly alerts so engineering AI tooling stays on budget.
+(Claude Code is tracked from OpenTelemetry as a token-based estimate that excludes subscription/plan pricing — a directional usage signal, not a billed amount.)

 Read-only access·14-day free trial·No credit card required·Setup in under 5 minutes